 |Furniture||Various (including R&M; Capdell, Spain; and vitra, Switzerland as well as bespoke furniture)|

 |Access Equipment||TTS, Norway|

-Senior Master Captain Matt Lynch and his bridge crew also deserve a mention, especially for the warm welcome and for allowing a bridge visit on a day when it would have been easy to make excuses to decline – not to mention getting us to Dublin safely and keeping passengers well informed of our progress.
+Senior Master Captain Matt Lynch and his bridge crew also deserve a mention, especially for the warm welcome and for allowing a bridge visit on a day when it would have been easier to make excuses to decline – not to mention getting us to Dublin safely and keeping passengers well informed of our progress.
 Stena Line PR and Communications Manager Simon Palmer also deserves a mention for giving up his time, and giving his blessing to the use of his photographs in this feature.
-Special thanks go to David Faerder who provided additional photographs to fill some gaps in this feature.
-Thanks also to Bronagh and Ciara at Duffy Rafferty for their assistance.
+Special thanks go to David Faerder who provided additional photographs to fill some gaps in this feature, and Bronagh and Ciara at Duffy Rafferty for their assistance.

 FULL DISCLOSURE: In line with the ethos of this site as being independent from the ferry companies it concentrates on, I wish to make the following declaration (and hope other outlets such as magazines follow suit).
 The cost of this crossing was covered by Stena Line, however, there were no conditions attached to this and I am/was free to make a positive or negative review of the vessel and/or service based on my experience – all opinions are my own.
-The cost of travel to and from Dublin Port, meals, and overnight accommodation in Holyhead was covered by myself personally, and I was also left to have “free roam” of the vessel as a passenger and not chaperoned.
+The cost of travel to and from Dublin Port, meals, and overnight accommodation in Holyhead was covered by myself personally.
+I was also left to have “free roam” of the vessel as a passenger and not chaperoned in any of the public areas.
 The only omissions to this post are pictures of the bridge which have been omitted due to security reasons at the request of Stena Line.
 Additional photographs from other non “sponsored” photographers will also be added in due course as they become available.